Days after Aly Raisman said USA Gymnastics was 'rotting,' leaders resign

 Three leaders of USA Gymnastics, the national governing body for the Olympic sport, resigned under pressure Monday after months of criticism stemming from the sex-abuse scandal over former team doctor Larry Nassar.

-Board of directors Chairman Paul Parilla, Vice Chairman Jay Binder and Treasurer Bitsy Kelley stepped down nearly 10 months after former president and chief executive Steve Penny was pushed out.
+Hours later, USA Gymnastics announced it was suspending John Geddert, a close associate of Nassar and the coach of the 2012 women's Olympic Team.
+Four members of the team — Aly Raisman, Jordyn Wieber, Gabby Douglas and McKayla Maroney — have said they were molested by Nassar.

-Mark Jones, a spokesman for the U.S. Olympic Committee, said top committee officials asked Parilla to resign at a meeting on Jan.
-11 in Colorado.
+The developments came as scrutiny and criticism of USA Gymnastics exploded amid five days of emotional testimony in a Michigan courtroom by 124 women — many of them former gymnasts who trained at Geddert's club — who say they were sexually assaulted by Nassar.

-That was days after former national team member Maggie Nichols revealed herself to be the first victim to report Nassar to USA Gymnastics, but before a parade of other accusers slammed the organization at Nassar's sentencing hearing.
+The resignation of board of directors Chairman Paul Parilla, Vice Chairman Jay Binder and Treasurer Bitsy Kelley came nearly 10 months after former president and chief executive Steve Penny was pushed out amid allegations he mishandled the Nassar allegations and other sex-abuse cases.

-The announcement, however, followed a week of emotional victim impact statements, including from Olympic gold medalists Aly Raisman and Jordyn Wieber.
+Mark Jones, a spokesman for the U.S. Olympic Committee, said top committee officials asked Parilla to step down at a Jan.
+11 meeting in Colorado.

 "We support their decisions to resign at this time," said USA Gymnastics' current president and CEO, Kerry Perry.
 "We believe this step will allow us to more effectively move forward in implementing change within our organization.